nbeddows/meen/README.md

-MACHineEMUlator is a project which aims to run old school programs by means of emulation.
+MACHineEMUlator is a project which aims to run old school programs by means of emulation (starting with the Intel8080).
 It is written entirely from scratch using C++.

 It represents a challenge I laid out for myself many years ago but has only got up and running recently thanks to all the spare time we have all had due to the COVID-19 pandemic.
 It also gave